graydays2386/korean-wikistyle-editor/README.md

 Possible next steps:

 1. Improve short-fragment merging in the rule-based splitter.
 2. Strengthen Agent A subject-restoration rules.
 3. Make Agent B section titles more conservative and input-grounded.
 4. Replace part or all of Agent C with deterministic Markdown assembly.
 5. Improve Agent D summary prompt to avoid awkward conjunctions.
 6. Refine dependency management by separating CUDA-specific PyTorch packages from general Python dependencies.
+7. Evaluate LangChain or LangGraph if the pipeline later requires formal chain orchestration, retry handling, tracing, or structured output parsing.
-   7. Consider adding `pyproject.toml` if the project is later packaged as an installable Python application.
+8. Consider adding `pyproject.toml` if the project is later packaged as an installable Python application.
-   8. Add small unit tests for:
+9. Add small unit tests for:
    - splitter behavior
    - JSON parsing
    - CLI input loading
    - Markdown output saving
 ## License
 TBD